The $S_n$-equivariant top weight Euler characteristic of $M_{g,n}$: Introduction

-Moreover, the formulas have dramatically different features, and we do not know how to deduce one from the other.
+Moreover, the formulas have dramatically different features.
 Each has advantages over the other.
 The formula of Tsopm\'en\'e and Turchin combines all $g$, and expresses the corresponding $S_n$-equivariant Euler characteristics simultaneously in a single expression.
 On the other hand, our approach works equally well for $n = 0$ and proves that, for $g \geq 2$, the generating function $z_g$ is a finite linear combination of Laurent monomials of degree $1 - g$ in the inhomogeneous power sum symmetric functions $P_m$ (graded such that $P_m$ has degree $m$), as conjectured by the second author over a decade ago.
 The problem of computing the Euler characteristic of graph complexes for $n = 0$ was also considered earlier by Willwacher and \v{Z}ivkovi\'{c}.
-Their $\tilde{\chi}^{even*}_{g-1}$ agrees with the Euler characteristic of $K^{g,0}$.
+Their $\tilde{\chi}^{even*}_{g-1}$ agrees with the Euler characteristic of $K^{(g,0)}$.
 They computed these quantities for $g \leq 31$ and remarked on the problem of finding a ``pretty" formula \cite{willwacher-zivkovic}.

 We are most grateful to T.~Willwacher for bringing \cite{MR3806571} to our attention and to P.~Tsopm\'en\'e and V.~Turchin for helpful discussions regarding the relations between the two formulas and the graph complexes that give rise to them.
 We hope that future work will further illuminate the relations between the formulas and the reasons why these quasi-isomorphic graph complexes appear in such distant corners of the mathematical world. \end{remark}